-Where the employer incurs expenses for the relocation of an employee or where the employee is reimbursed, the following expenses are exempt from tax:
+Where the employer incurs expenses for the relocation of an employee or where the employee is reimbursed, the following expenses are not a fringe benefit:

-- transportation of the employee, his family and personal possessions - hiring temporary residential accommodation for the employee and his family for up to 183 days after transfer - other related costs, including new school uniforms, replacement of curtains, bond registration and cancellation fees, legal fees, transfer duty, motor vehicle registration fees and estate agents commission on the sale of the previous residence.
+- transportation of the employee, their family and personal possessions - rental of temporary residential accommodation for the employee and their family for up to 183 days after transfer - settling-in costs, including new school uniforms, replacement curtains. motor vehicle registration fees and utility connection fees - costs relating to the sale of the previous residence, including bond cancellation fees, commission and legal fees, and the cost of bond registration of the new residence, legal fees and transfer duty.